imsaitejareddy/aegis-prompt-simulation/README.md

   per scenario), and generates two plots: a box plot of latencies and a bar chart of attack success rates.

+* `simulate_network_aegis.py` — A more detailed simulation of the Aegis evaluation that constructs a random peer‑to‑peer network of agents (up to 1,000) and models their interactions under both the baseline and Aegis protocols.
+It simulates post‑quantum cryptographic primitives (ML‑KEM and ML‑DSA) and zero‑knowledge proofs with realistic latency distributions (median ≈2.8 s, p95 ≈4.1 s).
+Two attack scenarios are considered — agent spoofing and policy‑violation via malicious input — and the script reports median/p95 latencies and attack success rates.
+  Running this script with the default parameters replicates the 20,000 interactions described in the paper’s evaluation.
+Use the `--histogram` option to generate a histogram of ZKP proof times.

 * `plots/` — When `analysis.py` is executed, this directory will contain the generated figures (`latency_boxplot.png` and `attack_success_rates.png`) as well as a `summary_statistics.csv` file.